-KAPB+ surveys have been used to mark the merits of MRE as we can tell from the survey that MRE messages are being received through the projects that are supported by donors to MAPA implementers.
-We found that when people have been exposed to MRE, they understand the dangers, warning signs and they say the information influences their behaviors.
+KAPB+ surveys have been used to mark the merits of MRE as we can tell from survey that MRE messages are being received through the projects that are supported by donors to MAPA implementers.
+We found that people receive MRE information about the dangers of mines and ERW, they understand the dangers, warning signs and they say the information influences their behaviors.
 MRE should be implemented in timely, effective and efficient ways.
 KAPB+ survey can help develop the tools to do just this.